The public auction re-offer is scheduled for May 22 through May 25, 2023.

-The primary purpose of a tax sale public auction is to collect taxes that have not been paid by the property owner for at least five years.
+The primary purpose of a tax sale is to collect taxes that have not been paid by the property owner for at least five years.
 Offering the property at public auction allows the collection of past due taxes.
-Information relating to a public auction will be published three times before a tax sale date in the local newspaper and will appear on this page.
+Information relating to the auction will be published in the local newspaper and will also be available on this page.

 All property is sold as is.
 Be an informed bidder.
 Prospective purchasers are urged to examine the title, location and desirability of the properties available to their own satisfaction prior to the sale.
 The County makes no guarantee, express or implied, relative to the title, location or condition of the properties for sale.
 In addition, the County assumes no responsibility, implied or otherwise, that the properties are in compliance with zoning ordinances, mining and reclamation regulations, conform to building codes and permits and/or any other applicable regulations or permits.
 No government entity is liable for damages sustained to property purchased at public auction, including from the time of sale until the recordation of the tax deed to the purchaser.
 No expressed or implied warranty is given with respect to parcels, and they are sold on an “as is” basis.
 Bidders are responsible for knowing what they are purchasing.
 The City Planning department can provide zoning, General Plan designation, water source and other information.
 Examine the County Recorder’s records for any easements on a property.
 ALL SALES ARE FINAL.